reichlab/docs.zoltardata/docs/Targets.md

 - *Range*: (Optional) a numeric vector of length 2 specifying a lower and upper bound of a range for the continuous target.
 The range is assumed to be inclusive on the lower bound and open on the upper bound, e.g. [a, b).
 If range is not specified than range is assumed to be (-infty, infty).
 - *BinLwrs*: (Optional, but uploaded `BinLwr` prediction types will be rejected unless these are specified) a set of inclusive lower-bounds for the bins of binned distributions. <!-- NGR: is upper bound always specified as infinity?-->

-If both Range and BinLwrs are specified, then the min(BinLwrs) must equal lower bound and
+If both Range and BinLwrs are specified, then the min(BinLwrs) must equal the lower bound.

 ### Parameter for discrete targets